all-of-us/raw-data-repository/rest-api/tools/README.md

 Trim trailing whitespace form all files and optionally commit changes.

+## check_uncommitted.sh

+Returns nonzero if there are uncommitted changes, for use as a pre-push hook.

 ## Included scripts (use with "source &lt;script name&gt;")

 ### auth_setup.sh